krisztiankazinczi/bh-fst01/docs/exercises/oop/medium/banking/index.md

 Ha a cash negatív, hibát dob.

-, ha az accounts meg van adva, de nem tömb.
+- `should throw error when cash is negative`

 Ha a cash nincs megadva, a property kezdőértéke 0.

+- `should initialize _cash with zero when cash is undefined`

 Ha az accounts nincs megadva, a property értéke egy üres tömb.

+- `should initialize _accounts with empty array if accounts is undefined`

+## cash()

+A rendelkezésre álló készpénz mennyiségével tér vissza

+- `should return the amount of cash`

+## receiveCash(amount)

+Készpémnz elfogadását írja le.

+Megnöveli a készpénz mennyiségét.

+- `should increase _cash by amount`

+## useCash(amount)

+Készpénz felhasználást jelenti.

+Csökkenti a készpénz mennyiségét.

+- `should decrease _cash by amount`

+Ha nincs elegendő készpénz, nem módosítja a készpénz mennyiséget.

+- `should not decrease _cash if there isn't enough cash to use`

 ## totalAssets

-A személy összes vagyona, a készpénz és a folyószámlák egyenlegeinek összege, nemnegatív szám.
+A személy összes vagyonával, a készpénz és a folyószámlák egyenlegeinek összegével tér vissza.

+- `should return the sum of cash and sum of balances over all accounts`